isomerpages/mlaw-pto/_deceased-cpf-estate-monies/claims-against-bona-vacantia-estate.md

 The above are meant as general guidelines only.
 All claims are assessed on a case-by-case basis and on their respective individual merits as supported by evidence.
 A claimant may not necessarily succeed in his claim even if one or more of the above factors are present.

 **3. Who can make an equitable or moral claim on the bona vacantia estate of the deceased?**<br>
 Anyone (including charities and other bodies) can make an equitable or moral claim on the estate of the deceased as long as he is able to produce the necessary documents and evidence required to support his claim.
-However, before a claim can be considered by the Public Trustee, the claimant must prove that the deceased has no surviving next-of-kin who is eligible to inherit the deceased’s property and/or monies under the Intestate Succession Act (Cap.
-146).
+However, before a claim can be considered by the Public Trustee, the claimant must prove that the deceased has no surviving next-of-kin who is eligible to inherit the deceased’s property and/or monies under the Intestate Succession Act 1967.

 **4. Can I make an equitable or moral claim on the bona vacantia estate if the deceased has entitled next-of-kin but they do not wish to deal with nor claim the estate?**<br>
 No, you will not be able to make an equitable or moral claim against the estate because the deceased is survived by next-of-kin entitled to a share in the estate and the estate will not be considered bona vacantia.